In the thick of running a creative business, it’s easy to get swallowed by the day-to-day.

 Orders to pack, emails to answer, social media to post.
 It’s busy busy busy and it never stops.

-There are tasks that keep the business ticking over.
-And there are tasks that take your business and grow it into something that sustains you financially, challenges you creatively and gives you the flexible lifestyle so many of us yearn for.
+That might mean revenue growth, but it might also mean developing your business into something that sustains you financially, challenges you creatively and gives you the flexible lifestyle so many of us yearn for.

 Unfortunately, those revenue driving, visibility building, creativity challenging, profit boosting tasks don’t usually feature at the top of your “most urgent” list.